The Basics Of Flash Photography: 3 Simple Tips

 What is a Speedlight

 A Speedlight, is a type of strobe light (flash) that can connect directly to your camera.
 You can do this manually by physically attaching the strobe to the top of the camera body, or you can use it in an “Off Camera Flash” capability or slave mode, also known as OCF.
 It is important to note that while most camera’s now days do have the option to set up a wireless connection with your Speedlight built right in to the camera, it may in some cases be necessary to use a receiver, depending on the camera system that you have.
-Thinking about getting a handle on Off Camera Flash Photography?
-Click here.
+Click here if you are thinking about getting a handle on Off Camera Flash Photography?

 Tip #2.
 Get to Know Your New Friend